ycchen218/VisionQA-Llama2-OWLViT/README.md

 # VisionQA-Llama2-OWLViT

 ## Introduce
 This is a multimodal model design for the Vision Question Answering (VQA) task.
-It integrates the Llama2 13B, OWL-ViT, and YOLOv8 models.<br>
+It integrates the Llama2 13B, OWL-ViT, and YOLOv8 models, utilizing hard prompt tuning.
 ### features:
 1. Llama2 13B handles language understanding and generation.
 2. OWL-ViT identifies objects in the image relevant to the question.